Get & Keep Your Financial Aid

 Financial aid funds are like job wages - going to class is your “work” and completing your classes with good grades “earns” the funding.
 If you drop all of your classes during a quarter (or stop attending your classes), you will lose your future financial aid eligibility.
 It is also highly likely that you will OWE money back to federal and state programs as well as the college.
 When this happens you will not be able to enroll at Centralia College until the money is paid back.
 If you owe federal funds, you will not be able to receive financial aid at ANY college or university.

-*If you officially withdraw or stop attending all classes on or before this date, you may be required to repay a portion of the financial aid funds you received.
+*If you officially withdraw or stop attending all classes on or before this date, you may be required to repay a portion of the financial aid funds you received as defined in the Refund Repayment Withdrawal Policy.

 CONTACT FINANCIAL AID